Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Door Glass Inspection

 Inspect both the outer and inner glass panels.
-The outer glass is what you see when you look at the closed door.
-The inner glass sits behind it and also helps contain microwave radiation.
+The outer glass is visible when the door is closed, while the inner glass helps contain microwave radiation.
 If either panel is cracked, it must be replaced.
-Both panels are typically held in place with plastic trim strips or clips.
-These can be carefully pried away with a plastic spoon or trim removal tool to allow glass removal and replacement.
+Both panels are typically held in place with plastic trim strips or clips that can be pried away with a plastic spoon or trim removal tool for glass removal and replacement.

 Door Gasket and Seal Inspection

 The rubber gasket around the door perimeter should be intact, flexible, and free of cracks or tears.
-If the gasket is degraded, it can be replaced by carefully removing the old gasket from its groove and sliding in a new one.
+If the gasket is degraded, replace it by carefully removing the old gasket from its groove and sliding in a new one.

 Front Panel Removal for the Panasonic NN-SN966S

 While the NN-SN975S uses a straightforward door hinge system, the NN-SN966S requires front panel removal for deeper repairs.
-The front panel removal process on the NN-SN966S is similar to the NN-SN975S but with some specific differences in clip and screw locations.
+The front panel removal process is similar to the NN-SN975S but involves specific differences in clip and screw locations.

 Removing the NN-SN966S Front Panel: Screw Locations